 Usually, you do not need to change any JVM configuration options to use a JVM with the Easysoft ODBC-JDBC Gateway.
 If you do need to specify any JVM settings, the Easysoft ODBC-JDBC Gateway provides the following ways to do this:

 On Windows:

-- Start Programs>Easysoft>ODBC-JDBC Gateway>Configure Java Interface. - 2.
-In the JVM Options box, type the JVM options.
+1. Start Programs>Easysoft>ODBC-JDBC Gateway>Configure Java Interface.